Hitesh-Aggarwal/sip_calculator/README.md

 # sip_calculator

-This app calculates compound interest
+This app calculates the Amount over a period of time Compounded periodically, given the Principal and Rate of Interest.